Winter road trips are a lot of fun. But throw in those snowy conditions, and packing can seem like a huge task!

 While these do not necessarily winter road trip packing list items, they are important things to consider before taking your trip.
 If you’re renting a vehicle for your road trip, the first point is the most important.

-These rules exist for a reason – they are designed to keep you
+These rules exist for a reason – they are designed to keep you safe.

 Prepare Your Vehicle